oroinc/documentation/user/back-office/activities/emails/oroconnector-outlook.rst

 .. _oroconnector-for-microsoft-outlook:

-OroConnector Add-on for Outlook
+OroConnector Add-in for Outlook
 ===============================

-The OroConnector add-on is a valuable tool for users of the Enterprise Oro applications.
-With its integration with email clients, this add-on provides effortless access to critical information, enhancing collaboration and increased efficiency.
+The OroConnector add-in is a valuable tool for users of the Enterprise Oro applications.
+With its integration with email clients, this add-in provides effortless access to critical information, enhancing collaboration and increased efficiency.
 The OroConnector eliminates the need for time-consuming switching between applications, streamlining workflow processes, and improving productivity.
 Its seamless integration with your email client makes it a game-changer for Oro users, providing a more convenient and streamlined workflow.

 Prerequisites
 -------------